 During a visit to the Capitol building in Washington, visitors can not only see where the Senate and House convene but also learn about the legislative branch of government, past and present.
 It's free to tour the historic building, located on the National Mall, but advance reservations are recommended.
 Sign up through your senator or representative.

-The International Folk Art Museum in Santa Fe is one of the city's most popular destinations.
+The International Folk Art Museum is one of the city's most popular destinations.
 Home to the planet's largest collection of international folk art, the museum features traveling and permanent collections showcasing folk art throughout the ages and the world.
 The permanent collection includes African metalwork, Turkish ceramics, and Mexican folk pottery and jewelry.
 Admission is $12 for adults, $11 for students, and free for kids 16 and under.
 New Mexico residents pay $5 less.

-A trip to the Peggy Notebaert Nature Museum in Chicago brings prairie wildlife up close and personal.
+A trip to the Peggy Notebaert Nature Museum brings prairie wildlife up close and personal.
 The museum's ample outdoor space is filled with local plants and information about local ecology.
 Be sure to check out the Judy Istock Butterfly Haven, a greenhouse that's home to more than 1,000 exotic butterflies, as well as several species of birds.
 Museum admission is $9 for adults, $7 for students and seniors, $6 for kids 3 to 12, and free for children under 3.